michaeluno/amazon-auto-links/readme.txt

 = 3.3.0 =
 - Improved the performance of the auto-insert functionality.
+- Added the RSS Content Tag option that lets the user decide whether a complete product output should be in the `<description>` tag or the `<content>` tag in the feed.
 - Added the Allowed HTML Tag Attributes option and the Allowed Inline CSS Properties option in the Misc setting page.
 - Fixed a bug that custom database table versions were not saved properly and caused extra database queries.
 - Reduced the number of database queries in widget forms.